Culture during the Cold War: Humor

 Following his trip to Los Angeles in 1959 and being refused entry into Disneyland, on security grounds, a dejected Soviet Premier Nikita Khrushchev joked, "... just now I was told that I could not go to Disneyland, I asked 'Why not?'
 What is it, do you have rocket launching pads there?"
-The only person more disappointed than Khrushchev was Walt Disney himself, who claimed he had been looking forward to showing off his 'submarine fleet', which was actually the 20,000 Leagues Under the Sea ride.
+The only person more disappointed than Khrushchev was Walt Disney himself, who claimed he had been looking forward to showing off his 'submarine fleet', which was actually the Submarine Voyage ride.

 Arts

 The United States and the Soviet Union engaged in competition vis-à-vis the arts.
 Cultural competition played out in Moscow, New York, London, and Paris.
+In 1946 America opened an exhibition called 'Advancing American Art' which gained popularity with the aims of expressing American art, in response the Soviets opened a respective exhibition showcasing Soviet Realism.
 The Soviets excelled at ballet and chess, the Americans at jazz and abstract expressionist paintings.
 The US funded its own ballet troupes, and both used ballet as political propaganda, using dance to reflect life style in the "battle for the hearts and minds of men."
 The defection of a premier dancer became a major coup.

 Chess was inexpensive enough—and the Russians always won until America unleashed Bobby Fischer.
 Vastly more expensive was the Space Race, as a proxy for scientific supremacy (with a technology with obvious military uses).
 As well when it came to sports the two countries both competed in the Olympics during the Cold War period which also created severe tension when the West boycotted the first Russian Olympics in 1980.